lfurtkevicova/gislab-my-notes/docs/general/about.rst

 with power, internet outages and no dependencies.

-It can be used at **schools** as central management with maintenance-free clients, in **science institutions** which can effectively use horizontally scalable computing power, advanced tools and extensibility.
+It can be used at **schools** as central management with maintenance-free clients.
+Students can gain various knowledge from Linux systems principles to GIS development.

+Or it can be useful for **science institutions** which can effectively use horizontally scalable computing power, advanced tools and extensibility.
 Next, **small projects** or **poor countries** can appreciate affordable, complete solution, low system requirements and already mentioned maintenance-free clients.
+GIS.lab can save huge amount of obtaining and maintenance costs.

 Or it can serve as ideal system just for
 `Open Source <https://en.wikipedia.org/wiki/Open-source_software>`_